Protected forests that emit more CO2 than they can absorb

 “We now have the most detailed picture yet of the vital role these forests play in mitigating climate change.”

-But forests face a number of pressures, including illegal logging, the expansion of agriculture and forest fires – which are more likely due to climate change.
+But forests face a range of pressures, including illegal logging, the expansion of agriculture and forest fires – which are more likely due to climate change.

 Combining satellite data with site-level monitoring information, the researchers estimated the carbon absorbed and emitted by world heritage forests between 2001 and 2020.